July 30 , 2020

 Careless Attention Vs Careful Attention

-Our continued careless attention will have grave consequences for our children and their babies.
-Words and concepts like “future generations” may not provoke intimacy and subjective bias.
+As Ajahn Sucitto points out, our continued careless attention will have grave consequences for our children and their babies.
+Concepts like “future generations” may not provoke intimacy and a subjective bias.
 So imagine your own little baby or grand-baby having no clean water, not enough trees and greenery, not enough oxygen, exposed to poisons.
 Examine the trajectory of cancer rates gone from 1 in 33 in the 70s to 1 in 3 today, regardless of medical advancements.
 What will it be in 30 years?
 Every human getting cancer?
 Conditions left behind, complements of us!

 It is truly unfortunate and unfair.

 Education and knowledge are very important.
-Waking up to the suffering we cause, feeling compassion and moved to end such a suffering.
+Waking up to the suffering we cause, feeling compassion and moved to end such a suffering are more effective.
 Maybe then our babies and the babies of all other creatures that share this planet with us will have a chance.
 Throughout this Beyond Mindfulness course, we’ve made many wonderful changes in our lives, some small and some significant.

 Often, people think, “What can I do about all the plastic in the oceans or in the land-fields or about global warming, nothing,” and just get on with life and business as usual.
 Create more pollution, more junk and more poison.
 We think, disasters are really far away, it won’t hit us.
 But actually, an enormous amount of data and statistics with real cases reveal otherwise.